troyth/ooo/NOTES Harman.md

 ***

+######Object-Quality Relations

+***

 #####Terms

 __Taxonomic Fallacy__
 Wrongly ascribing two different ontological structures to two separate _kinds_ of beings.
 Harman prefers that everything is just an object, which avoids correlationism.

+__Speculative Psychology__
+> Skrbina observes that panpsychism has no need to project special human traits onto rocks and atoms.
+In fact, philosophy needs a more dedicated speculation on the different levels of psyche at different levels of objects: a still nonexistant field that I like to call "speculative psychology".
+(120)